 To begin with, you need to ascertain the extent of your project.
 What are the deliverables and when are they expected to be completed?
 When is the expected “go live” date?
-If agencies are busy with other clients, then they may not be able to meet your deadlines or expectations, and this can reflect in the total cost.
+If agencies are busy with other clients, then they may not be able to meet your deadlines or expectations, and this can reflect on the total cost.

 Producing a website project scope document will give your chosen agency a fighting chance of creating something that closely resembles your requirements.
-But you can't create a website project scope if you don't know the right questions to ask.
+But you can't build a website project scope if you don't know the right questions to ask.
 Finding a digital partner that can make those briefs come vibrantly to life impacts your project and the cost significantly.
 It's essential that you both work in close collaboration together to achieve the best result.

 This simple list can then be expanded into greater depth depending on how many pages need components (forms, XML feeds) placing on them.

-For new website builds, requirements gathering is not an essential part of the site scope because you are not building or integrating with existing site architecture.
+For new website builds, requirements gathering is not an essential part of the site scope because you are not developing or integrating with existing site architecture.
 Even so, it's a useful exercise.
 For those builds where a new website is replacing an old one requirements gathering is an essential part of the site scope.